emotion-js/emotion/README.md

 ## Extract Mode

 The default settings enable css extraction.

+- Extract mode requires css variables to function.
+If you need ie11 support use **inline mode**.
+- If you have a client side rendered app that does not need ie11 support use **extract mode**.
+- If you are SSR rendering we highly suggest using **inline mode** with `extractCritical`.

 This js file, `h1.js`